drdrpyan/bgm_selficam_stabilizer/README.md

 This system monitors accelerometer's value.
 If accelerometer tells the camera is slanting, this system make the camera to look forward by controlling servo motors.
 This system based on uCOS-III, STM32F107.
+- I had made button input function for cam's origin control, but I lost that.